Bren2010/draft-key-transparency/draft-mcmillion-key-transparency.md

-If `last` is present, then the Transparency Log MUST provide a consistency proof between the current tree and the tree when it was this size, in the `consistency` field.
+If `last` is present, then the Transparency Log MUST provide a consistency proof between the current tree and the tree when it was this size, in the `consistency` field of `FullTreeHead`.

 Users verify a search result by following these steps:

-1. Verify the proof in `consistency`, if one is present.
-2. Verify the VRF proof in `VRFResult.proof` against the requested search key `SearchRequest.search_key` and the claimed VRF output `VRFResult.index`.
+1. Verify the VRF proof in `VRFResult.proof` against the requested search key `SearchRequest.search_key` and the claimed VRF output `VRFResult.index`.
-3. Evaluate the search proof in `search` according to the steps in
+2. Evaluate the search proof in `search` according to the steps in
    {{proof-combined-tree}}.
 This will produce a verdict as to whether the search was executed correctly, and also a candidate root value for the tree.
 If it's determined that the search was executed incorrectly, abort with an error.
+3. With the candidate root value for the tree:
+   1. Verify the proof in `FullTreeHead.consistency`, if one is expected.
-4. Verify the signature in `TreeHead.signature` with the calculated root value of the tree.
+   2. Verify the signature in `TreeHead.signature`.
+   3. Verify that the timestamp in `TreeHead` is sufficiently recent.
+      Additionally, verify that either the `TreeHead` is the same as the last one they saw, or that both the `timestamp` and `tree_size` fields are greater than before.
+   4. If third-party auditing is used, verify `auditor_tree_head` with the steps described in {{auditing}}.
-5. If the proof in `search` determined that a valid entry was found, check that `value` is populated, and that the commitment in the terminal search step opens to `SearchValue.value` with opening `SearchValue.opening`.
+4. If the proof in `search` determined that a valid entry was found, check that `value` is populated, and that the commitment in the terminal search step opens to `SearchValue.value` with opening `SearchValue.opening`.
 If the proof determined that a valid entry was not found, check that `value` is empty.